Tuatara-VFX/TFlow/README.md

 The example shader uses two functions to compute optical flow blending.

 - **Optical Flow UV Animation** : Computes the subUV and a blending factor based on the current time in the flipbook animation.
-- **Optical Flow** : Applies motion vectors values onto the previously computed subUV and blend the two current and next frames using the blending factor.
+- **Optical Flow** : Applies motion vector values onto the previously computed subUV and blends the two current and next frames using the blending factor.
 </details>

 <details>
   <summary><strong>Shader Graph</strong></summary>

-The **Shader Graph** examples provided in the **High Definition RP** and **Universal RP** packages are using several Sub Graph to compute optical flow blending.
+The **Shader Graph** examples provided in the **High Definition RP** and **Universal RP** packages are using several Sub Graphs to compute optical flow blending.
 Those Sub Graphs are located in the `TFlow/Runtime/Examples/Shader Graph`.

 - **Frame UV** - Outputs a frame subUV based on flipbook properties (columns and rows) and current frame.
 This can be used to drive a flipbook based animation.
 - **Optical Flow UV Animation** - Outputs current frame subUV, next frame subUV and a blending factor between current and next frame.
 This can be used to drive a flipbook based animation with frame blending.